agmalpartida/brand/content/posts/Kubernetes/k8s-configuration/index.md

 - Isolate Resources: Separate applications and environments (e.g., development, staging, production) within the same cluster.
 - Manage Access: Apply role-based access control (RBAC) for specific namespaces.
 - Organize Resources: Group related resources logically for clarity.

+Namespace Like Your Life Depends on It

+- Team-based namespaces: Dev, QA, Prod, or per microservice if that makes sense.
+- Access Control: Combine namespaces with RBAC (Role-Based Access Control) policies to ensure that only the right people (and services) can mess with your stuff.
+-  Resource Quotas: You can set quotas (e.g., CPU, memory) per namespace, preventing one rogue microservice from hogging all resources.

+Take a step back and design your namespace strategy; future you will say thanks.

 ## CRI